basarat/typescript-book/docs/spread-operator.md

 Here we are *spreading* the `args` array into positional `arguments`.

 #### Destructuring
-We've already seen one usage of this in *destructuring*
+We've already seen one usage of this in *destructuring*:

 ```ts
 var [x, y, ...remaining] = [1, 2, 3, 4];